brycewray/eleventy_solo/src/posts/2020/04/full-11ty-js-monty.md

 During the first run with *mostly* .11ty.js templating, I replaced [webmentions](https://css-tricks.com/indieweb-and-webmentions) by going back to [Talkyard](https://talkyard.io)-based commenting but, on returning (briefly) to all-Nunjucks templating, I just went without any comments-displaying method whatsoever.

 To be sure, it's not like this is a widely read site on which vast hordes of visitors breathlessly await comments.
 (For the sake of a suffering humanity, I'd hope there *is* no such site, for that matter.)
-Still, if you search the Web for any kind words about *not* providing some commenting in a blog or similar, personal site, you won't find many.
+Still, if you search the web for any kind words about *not* providing some commenting in a blog or similar, personal site, you won't find many.
 So I decided any all-.11ty.js approach would have to allow for webmentions, too.
 Unfortunately, again: I could find no code in that respect.[^WMJS]

 [^WMJS]: At least, that was the case when I was doing this.
 I am sure there will be before long, if [Reuben Lillie has anything to say about it](https://gitlab.com/reubenlillie/eleventy-dot-js-blog/-/issues/20).